kardi06/dwell-times/docs/prd/7-user-stories-flows.md

 - **As a user, I want to filter analytics by camera, date range, or demographics**, so I can drill down to relevant insights.
 - **As a user, I want to see charts of occupancy and crowding over time**, so I can spot patterns or anomalies.
 - **As a user, I want to identify and analyze repeat visitors** and see their historical dwell patterns.
+- **As a user, I want to analyze dwell time patterns by time periods** (hourly intervals), so I can understand temporal behavior patterns.
 - **As a user, I want to be alerted when occupancy or dwell time exceeds a threshold**, so I can respond to crowding or loitering incidents in real time.
 - **As an admin, I want to manage users, file uploads, and project history**, so teams can collaborate securely and track changes.
 - **As an analyst, I want to integrate data with BI tools**, so I can build custom reports beyond the standard dashboard.
+- **As a user, I want to see demographic distribution charts and heatmaps**, so I can visualize age and gender patterns across different time periods and locations.

 ---